The Baum-Connes property for a quantum (semi-)direct product: Introduction

 This reformulation allows, particularly, to avoid any geometrical construction and thus to replace $G$ by a locally compact \emph{quantum} group $\mathbb{G}$.
 The problem is the torsion structure of such a $\mathbb{G}$.
 Indeed, if $G$ is a discrete group, its torsion is completely described in terms of the finite subgroups of $G$ whereas for the case in which $\widehat{\mathbb{G}}$ is a discrete quantum group, the notion of torsion is a non trivial problem that has been introduced firstly by R. Meyer and R. Nest (see \cite{MeyerNestTorsion} and \cite{MeyerNestHomological2}) and recently re-interpreted by Y. Arano and K. De Commer in terms of fusion rings (see \cite{YukiKenny}).
 But torsion phenomena in the quantum setting are far from been completely understood, so that the current proper formulation of the \emph{quantum} Baum-Connes property concerns only \emph{torsion-free discrete quantum groups $\widehat{\mathbb{G}}$}.

 In this article, we study the stability of the Baum-Connes property under the semi-direct product construction.
 Namely, consider a semi-direct product of locally compact groups $F:=\Gamma\ltimes G$ such that $F$ is equipped with a $\gamma$-element and for every compact subgroup $\Lambda< \Gamma$ the semi-direct product $F_{\Lambda}:=\Lambda\ltimes G$ satisfies the Baum-Connes property.
 In this situation, J. Chabert shows in \cite{Chabert} that if the Baum-Connes property with coefficients holds for $\Gamma$, so it does for $F$.
 The strategy consists in using the canonical $*$-isomorphism $F\underset{r}{\ltimes} A\cong \Gamma\underset{r}{\ltimes} (G\underset{r}{\ltimes} A)$ for any $F$-$C^*$-algebra $A$ with the goal of constructing, in a natural way, partial descent homomorphisms and thus to translate the assembly map for $F$ into an assembly map for $\Gamma$ through the transitional group $G$.
-The assumption of the existence of a $\gamma$-element for $F$ is actually unnecessary (as it's shown in \cite{ChabertPermanence}).
+The assumption of the existence of a $\gamma$-element for $F$ is actually unnecessary (as it is shown in \cite{ChabertPermanence}).
 In fact, all technical problems we have to deal with, in order to get such a translation, appear in the treatment of the equivariant $K$-homology with compact support in relation with the associativity above.
-Hence, our strategy is to apply the Meyer-Nest machinery thanks to which we can avoid all these shortcomings and the conclusion becomes much more clear and proper: the Baum-Connes property with coefficients holds for $F$ if and only if it holds for $\Gamma$ under the same assumptions concerning the compact subgroups of $\Gamma$ (Theorem \ref{theo.FinalTheorem}).
-It's important to say that H. Oyono-Oyono has already shown in \cite{HerveExtensions} this ``if and only if'' result as a consequence of the stability of the Baum-Connes property for extensions of \emph{discrete} groups.
+Hence, our strategy is to apply the Meyer-Nest machinery thanks to which all these shortcomings will be encoded in functorial and localization functors properties obtaining that the Baum-Connes property with coefficients holds for $F$ if and only if it holds for $\Gamma$ under the same assumptions concerning the compact subgroups of $\Gamma$ (Theorem \ref{theo.FinalTheorem}).
+It is important to say that H. Oyono-Oyono has already shown in \cite{HerveExtensions} this ``if and only if'' result as a consequence of the stability of the Baum-Connes property for extensions of \emph{discrete} groups.